-- Through the use of bottle, breast, sippee cups, plastic bottles with straws

-- High sugar consumption in infancy

-- · Sweetened pacifiers

-- Long term sweetened medication

-- · Going to sleep with a bottle containing anything but water

-- Prolonged use of a bottle beyond one year

-- Breastfeeding or bottle feeding without cleaning teeth

-Physiological Factors

-- Factors associated with poor enamel development, such as prenatal nutritional status of mother and child, poor prenatal health, and malnutrition of the child - · Possible enamel deficiencies related to prematurity or low birth weight - Mother and child's lack of exposure to fluoridated water - Window of infectivity: transference of oral bacteria from parent/caregiver to the child between 19-31 months of age, through frequent, intimate contact or sharing of utensils

-Other Risk Factors

-- Poor oral hygiene

-- Sibling history of early childhood tooth decay

-- · Lack of education of caregivers

-- Lower socioeconomic status

-- · Limited access to dental care

-- Deficits in parenting skills and child management
+Prolonged exposure of teeth to fermentable carbohydrates Through the use of bottle, breast, sippee cups, plastic bottles with straws High sugar consumption in infancy Sweetened pacifiers Long term sweetened medication Going to sleep with a bottle containing anything but water (includes formula, juice, Prolonged use of a bottle beyond one year milk and breast milk) Breastfeeding or bottle feeding without cleaning teeth Physiological Factors Factors associated with poor enamel development, such as prenatal nutritional status of mother and child, poor prenatal health, and malnutrition of the child Mother and child's lack of exposure to fluoridated water Window of infectivity: transference of oral bacteria from parent/caregiver to the child between 19-31 months of age, through frequent, intimate contact or sharing of utensils Other Risk Factors Poor oral hygiene Sibling history of early childhood tooth decay Lack of education of caregivers Lower socioeconomic status Limited access to dental care Deficits in parenting skills and child management

-If there are concerns, advise parents to contact their dentist, or Dental Services at York Region Health Services at (905) 895-4512, where children may be eligible for the Children in Need of Treatment (CINOT) Program.
-For parenting education, or referral to the Healthy Babies, Health Children Program, contact Health Connection at 1-800-361-5653.
+If there are concerns, advise parents to contact their dentist, or Dental Services at the Health Department, Durham Region (905) 723-8521 or 1-800-841-2729, where children may be eligible for the Children in Need of Treatment (CINOT) Program.
+For parenting education, or referral to the Healthy Babies, Health Children Program, contact Durham Health Connection Line at (905) 723-8521, ext.
+2158, or 1-800-841-2729.